 Main features:

-Main features: - An outstanding day-neutral cultivar for organic and
+- An outstanding day-neutral cultivar for organic and conventional production systems;

-conventional production systems; - Consistently produces high yields early in the
+- Consistently produces high yields early in the growing season;

-growing season; - Highly productive in warmer environments where
+- Highly productive in warmer environments where day-neutral cultivars thrive;

 Developed at the University of California, Davis for long season production in typical day-neutral growing regions.
 UCD Valiant has been a standout